 Pepperstone is a CFD trading and spread betting broker that is authorized and regulated by the FCA.
 The platform is potentially more suitable if you are an experienced FTSE 100 trader.
 Not only in terms of trading tools and platforms, but Pepperstone offers a number of account types that are geared to seasoned professionals.

 Regarding the former, you can link your Pepperstone spread betting account with MT4 or MT5.
-As you likely know, these third-party platforms are popular with experienced traders-as they are packed with advanced chart reading tools and technical indicators.
+As you likely know, these third-party platforms are used by experienced traders as they are packed with advanced chart reading tools and technical indicators.
 This will ensure that you are able to perform short-term analysis on the FTSE 100.
 When it comes to accounts, the Razor Account will often get you spreads of 0 pips – or slightly over depending on market conditions.

 Either way, this account ensures that you are not trading through a middleman – meaning you are speculating against other market participants.
 The Razor Account comes alongside a small commission of $3.50 – which is very competitive.
 As well as the FTSE 100, Pepperstone also supports shares spread betting, as well as markets on hard metals, energies, forex, and other indices like the Dow Jones, DAX, and NASDAQ 100.
 At Pepperstone, you can deposit funds via Paypal, debit/credit card, or bank wire.